 Skip to main content

-Learn what Segments can provide more insights on your customers' engagement
+Learn what segments can provide more insights into your customers' engagement

 Written by Ira

-In this article, we’ll share a few segment ideas to help you measure your contacts’ activity and identify their place within your marketing strategy.
+In this article, we share a few segment ideas to help you measure your contacts' activity and identify their place within your marketing strategy.

-Two main parameters contribute to the definition of engaged contact: engagement with your marketing messages and purchase behavior.
-Both parameters are equally important since hearing and knowing about your brand lead to better brand recognition and generate more orders.
+Two main parameters define an engaged contact: engagement with your marketing messages and purchase behavior.
+Both are equally important – brand recognition and purchase activity together indicate healthy engagement.

-One engagement to start with is identifying who your frequently engaged contacts are.
-You can use the following filter groups:
+Start by identifying your most frequently engaged contacts using the following filter groups:

-• All contacts whose Subscription status is Subscribed to Email channel and who have placed an order at least 1 time in the last 60 days;
+• All contacts whose Subscription status is Subscribed to Email channel and who have Placed order at least 1 time in the last 60 days;

 • OR all contacts who have Clicked message at least 1 time in the last 45 days, where Channel is Email;